Skip to main content

 Each step depends on the one before it.
 You cannot hang beams until columns are plumbed and temporarily braced.
 You cannot lay deck until the beams are connected and the bays are squared.
 And you cannot release the crane from a section until everything in that area is stable enough to stand on its own.

 The erection sequence also ties directly to your project schedule.
+If you are working with pre-engineered systems, our metal building erection guide covers the specific considerations for those projects.
 Steel erection is almost always on the critical path for commercial work.
 If you lose a week during erection, you are not getting it back without spending serious money on acceleration.
 That means your sequence planning needs to account for fabrication delivery order, crane reach and positioning, and the logical flow of work across the building.

 Here is something a lot of newer GCs miss: the fabrication delivery sequence and the erection sequence need to match.
 Your steel fabricator will ship pieces in a certain order based on what fits on the trucks and what was fabricated first.
 If that order does not line up with how the erector plans to build, you end up with a laydown yard full of steel that cannot go up yet and nothing on the trucks that you actually need.
 Coordinate this early.
 Get the fabricator and erector in the same room during preconstruction and hash out the delivery and erection sequence together.